mathiatt04/computational_physics/README.md

 # Computational physics projects

-Two numerical projects in Python, written for TMA4320 *Introduction to Scientific Computation* at NTNU, spring 2025.
-Both solve a physics problem end to end: derive the scheme, implement it, verify it converges, then run it and interpret what comes out.
+A number of numerical projects in Python, written as part of coursework at NTNU.
+Each one solves a physics problem end to end by deriving the scheme, implementig it, verifying it converges, then run it and interpret what comes out.

 | Project | Problem | Core methods |
 |---|---|---|